Our overall health and well-being is the result of the interaction between four major elements.

-1. The patient’s innate healing powers.
+1. The individual’s innate healing powers.

 Holistic medicine teaches that the body has an innate capacity to heal itself.
 For this reason, it wants to promote and encourage this naturally occurring healing by using different treatments and methods.

-In addition, it believes that the best way to maintaining good health is by preventing illnesses in the first place.
+In addition, it believes that the best way to maintain good health is by preventing illnesses in the first place.
 This is not just better for the body, but it is also cost-effective.
 Adopting good habits to improve wellness and prevent diseases is less taxing on the body than overcoming an illness.

 To nurture the body’s capacity to heal itself, holistic medicine seeks to promote overall health instead of just treating a set of symptoms.
 In this case, good health goes beyond the absence of illness.
-It aims at achieving the best possible quality of life in the physical, emotional, mental, and social aspects.
+It aims at achieving the best possible quality of life in the physical, emotional, mental and social aspects.

 Consequently, positive emotions and feelings like love, enthusiasm, and hope may help to restore the balance and bring the patient closer to well-being.

-3. Healing takes a team approach
+2. Healing takes a team approach.

 Education is an important task for the physician.
 To promote wellness, the patient needs to incorporate healthful habits under the guidance and encouragement from the doctor.